tari-labs/tari-university/src/digital-assets/howey-application-to-blockchain/MainReport.md

 [footnote_2~]: #footnote_2
 "William Hinman, Director of the Division of Corp.
 Fin., SEC..."

-**f3:**&nbsp;&nbsp;&nbsp;<a name="footnote_10"> </a>Section 4 of [[2]] states that it is more likely that the purchaser of a digital asset is relying on the efforts of others if various characteristics are present.
+**f3:**&nbsp;&nbsp;&nbsp;<a name="footnote_10"> </a>Reference [[2], Section 4] states that it is more likely that the purchaser of a digital asset is relying on the efforts of others if various characteristics are present.
 This includes "[t]here are essential tasks or responsibilities performed and expected to be performed by [a promoter], rather than an unaffiliated, dispersed community of network users".

 [footnote_3~]: #footnote_3
 "This section states that it is more likely that the purchaser of